dreadflopp/Playlist_creator/README.md

 ## Notes

+- The app uses OpenAI's **Responses API** (beta) for stateful conversations and improved performance
-- The app uses structured outputs (JSON schema) with OpenAI for reliable song data extraction
+- Structured outputs (JSON schema) are used with OpenAI for reliable song data extraction
-- GPT-5 models use different parameters (`max_completion_tokens`, `reasoning_effort`) compared to GPT-4o models
+- GPT-5 models use `reasoning_effort` and `verbosity` parameters for creativity control
+- No max token limits are set, allowing OpenAI to use default token budgets
+- The Responses API automatically manages conversation history for better context awareness
 - Playlist data and chat history are persisted in browser localStorage
 - Songs are automatically verified against Spotify when playlists are created
 - Unverified songs can be manually searched and updated via the edit button